Édith Scob: Early life and family

 Scob was born Édith Helena Vladimirovna Scobeltzine, the granddaughter of a Russian Army general and White Russian émigré.
 Her father was an architect and her mother a journalist.
 Her elder brother, Michel Scob (1935–1995), was a French cycling champion and Olympian.
 At age 14, she underwent treatment for anorexia.
 Her love of literature inspired an interest in theatre.
 Scob was studying French at the Sorbonne and taking drama classes when she was cast in her first role.

 She and her husband, composer Georges Aperghis, have two sons, Alexander (born 1970) and Jerome (born 1972), both writers.

+Scob died in Paris on June 26th, 2019.
+No cause of death was given.

 Career

-Scob gained a high profile early in her career when she appeared in Eyes Without a Face (1960).
-She was twice nominated for the César Award for Best Supporting Actress for Summer Hours (2008) and Holy Motors (2012).
+Scob made her debut in theater in 1958 with the play Don Juan, but she gained a high profile early in her career when she appeared in the film Eyes Without a Face (1960).
+She was twice nominated for the César Award for Best Supporting Actress, for Summer Hours (2008) and Holy Motors (2012).

-Following the events of May 1968, Scob founded an avant-garde theatre in Bagnolet with her husband, composer Georges Aperghis, with the goal of introducing more culture to the most disadvantaged people.
+Following the civil unrest of the May 1968 events in France, Scob founded an avant-garde theatre in Bagnolet with her husband, composer Georges Aperghis, with the goal of introducing more culture to the most disadvantaged people.